jstratton/GetData_Project/CodeBook.md

 # CodeBook

+## Summary of Original Research
+* All data was taken from the following Source: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012
+* They recorded kinematic data from a group of 30 volunteers performing various activities
+* Data was taken using Accelerometers and Gyroscopes embedded in Samsung Galaxy S II smartphones.
+* The data was randomly partitioned into two datasets to train machine learning algorithms and to test them.
+* Full information regarding their research can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Data Manipulation (see README.md)
 1. Added the subject and activity values as new columns of the test and train data.